 For the first half hour of the day, Monday to Thursday, Year 3 focus on developing key skills in literacy and numeracy.
 The children work through a daily quick maths task to improve their mental agility.
 The focus usually includes practise of the four operations; addition, subtraction, multiplication and division.
 They also complete a handwriting task, focusing on letter formation, punctuation and practising their weekly spellings.
 Children will also complete a comprehension reading card.
 During this time the children are heard read individually; usually once a fortnight.
 Friday mornings are for assessment of the children’s spellings and maths knowledge.

 Literacy is taught daily from Monday to Thursday and develops reading, writing and speaking and listening skills.
 Literacy units are usually taught over a two week period.
 During this term, Darwin class will learn the following:

-- Writing workshop (One week unit)
+- Reading and writing comprehension (One week unit)

-- Performance poetry (Two week unit)
+- Story structures (Two week unit)

 Maths is taught daily from Monday to Thursday.
 Maths units are typically one week in length.
 The children build on their previous knowledge to extend their understanding of different aspects of mathematics.
 They also have the opportunity to apply their knowledge when solving mathematical problems and puzzles.
 Darwin class will cover the following units this term:

 - Place value-reviewing reading, writing and ordering numbers.

 - Addition-adding mentally and adding with money accurately.